|

 After being in exile for four decades, Ethiopian and Eritrean refugees are among the most protracted refugee populations in the world.

-UNHCR has recently signed an agreement with three organizations aimed at ensuring the protection needs of refugees and asylum seekers in Libya.
-This is in line with UNHCR's responsibility to advocate for better protection of refugees in the context of mixed asylum and migration flows.
+The UNHCR has recently signed an agreement with three organizations aimed at ensuring the protection needs of refugees and asylum seekers in Libya.
+This is in line with the UNHCR's responsibility to advocate for better protection of refugees in the context of mixed asylum and migration flows.

 The agreement is part of UNHCR's work under its Ten-Point Plan of Action on Refugee Protection and Mixed Migration, which sets out a number of areas where the agency believes initiatives are called for and where it can contribute some expertise in this challenging area.